Do not include honorifics (Dr., Col., Professor, etc.) when citing author names. Including these titles in the body of your document is acceptable.

 Only cite as a print source when the material has been produced by a publisher in hard copy.
 For example, if you obtain a print journal or book from the library stacks, it is categorized as a printed source.

-A secondary source is a source that cites some other work that you discuss in your text.
+An indirect source is a source that cites some other work that you discuss in your text.